Efficient Learning of Object Placement with Intra-Category Transfer: Experimental Evaluation

 \subsection{Real Robotic Experiments: Table Setting}

 To evaluate our method on a real robot, we consider a table setting task.
 We implement a perception pipeline for detection and pose estimation of several intra-category instances of common tableware such as plates, bowls, cutlery, etc. Our pipeline infers object pose $\tf{W}{T}{o_t}$ and category map $\M_{o_t}$ from RGB-D data as shown in Fig~\ref{fig:pipeline}.
 We leverage several publicly available deep learning models for perception.
 We associate each class $c$ with a natural language label \ie \emph{fork} and use CLIP~\cite{radford2021learning} and the MaskCLIP technique~\cite{zhou2022extract} to extract the most relevant region in the RGB image.
 We feed the center of the highest scoring region to Segment Anything~\cite{kirillov2023segany}, which predicts a segmentation of the relevant object.
 Similar to Goodwin~\textit{et~al.}~\cite{goodwin2023you}, we use DINOv2~\cite{oquab2023dinov2} to generate dense features for the pixels under the mask.
 Using back projection from the depth image, we obtain a 3D feature cloud $\F_{o}$.
 While~\cite{goodwin2023you} presents a method for category-level 6D pose estimation using such features, the stability of this approach is not sufficient for our task.
 Instead, we use the moments of our gathered points $\F_{o}$ to initialize a 6D pose.
 We apply a three-dimensional PCA transform from our categorical feature set $\F_{c_o}$ to $\F_{o}$ and compare the resulting features at the extremes of the longest moment of our point clouds.
 If the points match their opposite end better than the current one, we rotate the 6D pose around the shortest moment.
 The category map $\M_U$ is then identified from the ratios between the moments.
 In real robot experiments, due to noise in the depth image, we were unable to estimate an $\M_O$ mapping reliably and used $\M_U$.
 We used a Kawada Robotics Nextage dual-armed robot to perform our table setting experiments.
+Our perception pipeline requires an average of \SI{1050}{\milli\second} to extract an object and match its pose and up to 7.5 GB of VRAM on a NVIDIA RTX 4060 Ti with 16 GB of VRAM.
+As we only invoke the pipeline once per placement, we consider this latency acceptable.

 \textbf{Experimental Setup:} For this experiment, we set up two tables as shown in Fig~\ref{fig:pipeline}.
 On one table, the objects are arranged randomly.
 On the other table is a single static object to initiate the relative pose prediction.
 The robot is given a list of objects and the order they must be placed in.
 However, object detection, grasping, predicting placement pose, and placement are all performed autonomously.
 First, the robot examines the table of placement objects, detects the query object, and grasps it.
 The robot then examines the table of static objects, locating all the current static objects, and predicts where to place the new object, and then places it.
 The process continues until there are no more placement objects.
 We train models for these tasks using four demonstrations, each with only the real tableware.
 As some objects, such as plates and cups, are rotationally invariant, we minimize the variance in rotations for these objects among the demonstrations.